racket/rhombus/resources/plan.md

 - The existing ecosystem will continue to function as always.

-- Existing `#lang racket` programs will continue to run, just as in the 6.x and 7.x series of releases.
+- Existing `#lang racket` programs will continue to run, just as in the 6.x, 7.x, and 8.x series of releases.

-- The team will release updated versions, occasionally making modest incompatibilities with explicit transition paths as needed --- all as usual.
+- The team will release updated versions, occasionally making modest incompatibilities with explicit transition paths as needed—all as usual.

 This does not mean that the language and its implementation will evolve